Skip to content

 No catch.
 No fine print maze.
 Just real money back in your pocket — or your buyer’s pocket.

-The Ontario government is waiving HST on all new homes in the province.
+The Ontario government is waiving HST on new homes in the province for a limited time (April 1, 2026 to March 31, 2027).
 That’s up to $130,000 in savings on qualifying properties.
 And here’s the part most people miss: you can stack a second program on top of it and squeeze even more savings out of the deal.

 Let me break this down for you.